11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 • What lessons did you learn?

-By preparing in advance, you can be as prepared on this new McKinsey personal experience interview question as on all the traditional ones.
+By preparing in advance, you can be as prepared on this new McKinsey personal experience interview question as on the traditional ones.

 Answering McKinsey PEI Questions